Haroon96/TorrenterBot/README.md

 ### Completion Notification
 1. Find the option in your BitTorrent client for running external programs on torrent completion.
-2. Set the option to run the following command: `python3 <path-to-folder>/hook.py "<torrent-id>"`.
-For example, in qBittorrent, the command is `python3 hook.py "%K"`.
+2. Set the option to run the following command: `python3 <path-to-folder>/hook.py "<torrent-id>" "<torrent-name>"`.
+For example, in qBittorrent, the command is `python3 hook.py "%K" "%N"`.